isomerpages/moe-ast-olive/_olive-staff-well-being/MOE supports President's Challenge 2024.md

 In support of the President's Challenge 2024, the MOE Community Involvement Programme (MCIP) Committee is coordinating MOE's efforts in supporting this cause through fundraising activities such as the PC Heart Train/Bus Campaign, OLive Run and OLive Fiesta.

-You can now contribute towards President's Challenge at your own convenience via our MOE online fundraising campaign on Giving.sg ([https://www.giving.sg/donate/campaign/moepc2024](https://www.giving.sg/donate/campaign/moepc2024)) in only four simple steps!
+You can now contribute towards President's Challenge at your own convenience via our MOE online fundraising campaign on Giving.sg ([https://www.giving.sg/donate/campaign/moepc2024](https://www.giving.sg/donate/campaign/moepc2024)) in four simple steps!

 Step 1: <br>
 One-time creation of an account under Giving.sg.